• Skip to primary navigation

 From Jasper, get on Highway 93 towards Banff.
 The entirety of the drive should be less than four hours in good condition and with minimal stops, but we recommend budgeting several hours extra.
 We recommend a couple of the stops below, but for more, see our guide to the Icefields Parkway.

-- Approximately 45 km into the drive, you will find the entrance to a short trail that takes you to Athabasca Falls.
+• Approximately 45 km into the drive, you will find the entrance to a short trail that takes you to Athabasca Falls.
 It is an easy walk that offers amazing views of the river and waterfall without too much effort.

-- If that one is looking too crowded or if you want to see even more waterfalls, check out Sunwapta Falls, which is a little further down the same highway.
+• If that one is looking too crowded or if you want to see even more waterfalls, check out Sunwapta Falls, which is a little further down the same highway.
 It is an even shorter walk, and the whole trail goes deeper into the mountain and follows the river to another set of small waterfalls if you’re up for it.

-- Don’t miss out on the Columbia Icefield Skywalk – for the bravest people only!
+• Don’t miss out on the Columbia Icefield Skywalk – for the bravest people only!
 It is a big skywalk set on a cliff edge and has a glass floor that makes you feel like you are walking on air.

-- And finally, no drive along the Icefields Parkway is complete without a stop at Lake Louise to see the infamous blue water (also check out Moraine Lake if you can – we think it’s even more beautiful).
-Note that starting in 2023, Moraine Lake is closed to personal vehicles.
+• And finally, no drive along the Icefields Parkway is complete without a stop at Lake Louise to see the infamous blue water (also check out Moraine Lake if you can – we think it’s even more beautiful).
+Note that as of 2023, Moraine Lake is closed to personal vehicles.
 We recommend booking a shuttle with the Moraine Lake Bus Company – not only are they the only company to offer sunrise shuttles (gotta get those epic shots for the ‘Gram!), but they are also the only company that lets you pre-book your return journey (so that you don’t have to wait).

 Upon Arrival in Banff